PeppyHare/r/content/notes/UWAMATH567/03-analytic-functions.md

 \oint_C \frac{1}{z} \dd z
 {{< /katex >}}

-This is a special case where the integral above gives us \\( 0/0 \\) and we would need to use L'hospital's rule.
+This is a special case where the integral above gives us \\( 0/0 \\) and we would need to use L'hopital's rule.
 But if we just look at the integral

 {{< katex display >}}
 \int _0 ^{2 \pi} \frac{1}{\rho e^{i \theta}} \rho e^{i \theta} i \dd \theta = \begin{cases} 2 \pi i & \text{if C encloses the origin} \\ 0 & \text{else} \end{cases}